Ricardo-Bortolotti/Regression-house-prices/README.md

 In this project, I performed a supervised learning clustering task using several algorithms of regression, what allowed us to obtain a good model that predicts the Price of a house based in its features.
 I considered a dataset of house prices in Tehran that is available publically at Kaggle, but the techniques can be applied to predict prices in any other city.

-First, I did an Exploratory Data Analysis of the prices according to the following characteristics of the house: Area, number of Rooms, Address, if it has ou nor Parking, Elevator, Warehouse.
-This gave insights about what features influentiate the Price to be greater or smaller.
-After I used the several Machine Learning algorithms for Regression (Simple and Multiple Linear regression with OLS, Lasso Regression, Ridge Regression, Decision Tree, Random Forest, Gradient Boosting, LGBM, XGBoost and CatBoost) to predict the price of the houses.
+First, I did an Exploratory Data Analysis of the prices according to the following characteristics of the house: Area, number of Rooms, Address, and whether it has ou nor Parking, Elevator, Warehouse.
+This gave insights about what features influence the Price to be greater or smaller.
+I used several Machine Learning algorithms for Regression (Simple and Multiple Linear regression with OLS, Lasso Regression, Ridge Regression, Decision Tree, Random Forest, Gradient Boosting, LGBM, XGBoost and CatBoost) to predict the price of the houses.
 I adjusted the hyper-parameters using GrisearchSV and RandomSearchSV to improve the performances of the models.

 ## 2. Tools